amperity/amperity-docs/amperity_ampiq/source/events_the_trade_desk.rst

 .. events-the-trade-desk-offline-events-build-query-start

-Use a query to build a combinations of data from your **Customer 360** tables that best represent the set of offline events that your brand wants to use within |destination-name|.
+Use a query to build a combinations of data from your **Customer 360** database tables that best represent the set of offline events that your brand wants to use within |destination-name|.

 .. events-the-trade-desk-offline-events-build-query-end